-RELG 110

-Senior Capstone Experience

-Total Required Religious Studies Credits12

-B. Completion of 20 credits of electives from religious studies
+RELG 110Introduction to Religion4 RELG 200Christian Ethics or PHIL 103Introduction to Ethics4 RELG 475Senior Seminar4 Senior Capstone Experience Total Required Religious Studies Credits B. Completion of 20 credits of electives from religious studies Total Elective Religious Studies Credits20

-(HIST 313 may be used)

 The Department of Religious Studies requires written work in all courses, with the overall goals of improving student fluency and general writing ability, encouraging critical reflection, and familiarizing students with standard forms of documentation and formal writing.
 Students majoring in religious studies will write a graduation (or senior) thesis on a topic of their own choosing, in consultation with a supervising professor.
 The paper must embody a comprehensive, critical overview of a significant topic, historical period, movement or figure in religion and will be assigned as one of the requirements of the Senior Seminar (475).
 Successful completion of the senior thesis satisfies the departmental writing endorsement in Religious Studies.
 Students with more than one major may complete their writing endorsement through the major of their choice.